emscripten-core/emscripten/site/source/docs/getting_started/Tutorial.rst

 This prints "hello, world!" to the console, as expected.

 .. note:: Older node.js versions do not have WebAssembly support yet.
-In that case you will see an error message suggesting that you build with ``-sWASM=0`` to disable WebAssembly, and then emscripten will emit the compiled code as JavaScript.
-In general, WebAssembly is recommended as it has widespread browser support and is more efficient both to execute and to download (and therefore emscripten emits it by default), but sometimes you may need your code to run in an environment where it is not yet present and so should disable it.
+In that case, you will see an error message suggesting that you build with ``-sWASM=0`` to disable WebAssembly, and then emscripten will emit the compiled code as JavaScript.
+In general, WebAssembly is recommended as it has widespread browser support and is more efficient both to execute and to download (and therefore emscripten emits it by default), but sometimes you may need your code to run in an environment where it is not yet present, so you should disable it.

 .. tip:: If an error occurs when calling *emcc*, run it with the ``-v`` option to print out a lot of useful debug information.